Laura Brown - Inspiring Minds - Individual Member BACP

 - Mindfulness - used widely within NHS to treat stress, anxiety and depression by paying attention in the present moment, to what is going on inside and outside of ourselves.By being in the present moment we can enjoy the world around us better.

 I have a enhanced and up to date DBS.
-I am fully insured and an Individual member of the BACP (British Association for Counselling and Psychotherapy) .
+I have insurance and an Individual member of the BACP (British Association for Counselling and Psychotherapy) .
 I follow the BACP Ethical Framework to ensure a safe practice for you and me.

 Please call me to ask any questions you may have and for an informal chat.
 There is no obligation to book any appointments until you are satisfied that you have all the information you need.
 My mobile number is the best way to contact me or by email.
 If you do call the office number please ask for myself, if you have to leave a message please state clearly my name and I will get back to you as soon as possible